Gbury/dolmen/doc/tuto.md

   - reporting errors during parsing
 - ```Ast_tptp.Term```: An implementation of terms (and formulas).
-  It provides an abstract type ```t``` for expressions as well as functions to build these expressions such as a function to build conjunctions, universal quantification, etc...
+  It provides an abstract type ```t``` for expressions as well as functions to build these expressions (conjunction of formulas, universal quantification, etc...)
 - ```Ast_tptp.Statement```: An implementation of top-level directives found in tptp files.